Shr-eyaK/Shr-eyaK/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on becoming better at programming, In Java, C++, and HTML.
+I'm a Software Engineering student with a strong foundation in object-oriented programming and experience working with Java, C++, and HTML.
+I'm continuously improving my technical skills through coursework and hands-on practice, and I’m focused on building a solid portfolio of projects that demonstrate problem-solving, code quality, and willingness to learn.

-- 🌱 I’m currently pursing a degree in software engineering.
+🔹 Languages: Java, C++, HTML
-- ⚡  I'm trying my best to have fun while learning how to code and aim to create a strong portfolio.
+🔹 Interests: Software development, learning new technologies, and building practical projects